varunswarup0/DeCluttr/AUDIO_SYSTEM_README.md

 1. Check if sound files exist in `assets/sounds/`
 2. Verify audio is enabled in app settings
 3. Check device volume level
-4. Ensure device is not in silent mode (iOS)
+4. Ensure device is not muted
 5. Check console for audio hook initialization errors

 ### Poor Performance